 Stain-Free In Seconds: Treat stains with Stain Solution or the Wash & Stain Bar by applying it directly to the spots and susceptible areas like underarms, necklines, and cuffs.
 Stain Solution works for removing tannin stains like juice and wine, while the Wash & Stain Bar tackles oil-based blemishes.

-Stop That Smell: Mix ¼ cup of Scented Vinegar with cool water and presoak the item for 30 minutes.
+Stop That Smell With White Vinegar: Mix ¼ cup of Scented Vinegar with cool water and presoak the item for 30 minutes.

 HAND WASH & RINSE

-Silk can be hand washed - and often is the best process ro ensure fabric integrity.
+Silk can be hand washed - and often is the best process to ensure fabric integrity.
 Handwashing is actually always the best and safest method for washing silk.

 Put It In Reverse: Prepare to wash by turning the item inside out.
 Wash with the same or like colors only.